 The dockside power must be connected for the charger to work.
-See "Dockside Power" on page 8-11 for instructions.
-The charger is located in the upper rigging compartment inside the console.
-It can be accessed through the upper rigging door on the aft head wall.
-To activate the charger, turn the breaker switch located under the aft starboard gunwale to the "on" position.
+The charger is located in the rigging compartment inside the console.
+It can be accessed through the lower rigging door on the aft head wall.
+To activate the charger, turn the breaker switch located under the aft starboard gunwale to the on position.
 The charger has a built-in isolator which senses the charging needs of all the batteries and distributes charge accordingly.
-At the point that all batteries are nearly fully charged, the charger will automatically reduce the current being sent to the batteries to a maintenance level.
+At the point that all batteries are nearly fully charged the charger will automatically reduce the current being sent to the batteries to a maintenance level.
 See the Operation Manual for further information.